British R-class submarine: Service

-Operating out of Killybegs, Donegal, one of the class reportedly tracked and fired on a German U-boat in October 1918, firing a full salvo of six torpedoes.
+Operating out of Killybegs, County Donegal, one of the class reportedly tracked and fired on a German U-boat in October 1918, firing a full salvo of six torpedoes.
 Only one hit, but it failed to detonate.

 All but R4 and R10 were sold for scrap in 1923.
 The two survivors were relegated to ASW training at Portland.
 Pitched against poor performing naval trawlers, the trawlers were no match to the high performance of the submarines.
 R10 was sold in 1929, while R4 survived as a fast underwater target at Portland until 1934.